hugovangalen/ps2amigamouse/README.md

 # ps2amigamouse

 ![Arduino Nano](https://github.com/hugovangalen/ps2amigamouse/raw/master/images/ps2amigamouse_nano.jpg)
+This image shows the project connected to an actual Amiga 500.
+The board used is an Arduino Nano, with a DB9 and PS2 connector on a small PCB which I spray-painted white.

+# About...
 This is a simple sketch that allows you to connect your PS/2 mouse to your Commodore Amiga 500.
 Other Amiga types may work, but are untested.
 I wrote this quite some time ago but never gotten around to share it.

 It uses a slighly modified PS2Mouse.cpp but I'm not sure where I got the original from and what has been modified.

 The code is far from pretty..!

+# Known issues
 KNOWN ISSUES:
 - Theoretically a middle button could be supported, but this only supported the LEFT and the RIGHT buttons.
 - Mouse speed is hardcoded.

 # Amiga joystick / mouse port connection